TheProjectsX/Up-To-Date_QuestionAnswer/README.md

 - Direct Google Search

   - Right now, the Direct Google search version gives false information sometimes.
-And it also takes Time to Parse the Result
+  - But increasing the Number of Search Results most of the times gives Right Answer.
+  - This process is Time Consuming

 - Serper API
   - Up to now, no disadvantages found except it Needs API Key

+### Motivation for this Project:

+Nothing...
+Just felt like to create it, so Did!